sgrottel/yaclap/README.md

 It's recommended you place the files into a separate subdirectory and add that directory to your include directories compiler options, for separation of concerns.

+## Fuzz Test
+The yaclap library is fuzz tested.

+For details on how to run the fuzz tests yourself see: [fuzzing/README.md](fuzzing/README.md)

+🚧 TODO: Fuzz test results published

 ## Report Issues
 If you found an issue, please have a look at the [Issues list](https://github.com/sgrottel/yaclap/issues).